 We arrive in the Hashemite Kingdom of Jordan and transfer to our lodging for the evening in Amman.

 Day 3: Wadi Rum

 This morning we travel southward to what was the Arabian Nabataean Kingdom, inhabited by the descendants of Ismael’s son.
-Following lunch we visit the Wadi Rum Visitors Center for an introduction and then board open top jeeps for a tour of the famous dessert and mountain sights.
+Following lunch, we visit the Wadi Rum Visitors Center for an introduction and then board open top jeeps for a tour of the famous desert and mountain sights.
 Wadi Rum, a World Heritage Site, is known as the location of many films including Star Wars and Lawrence of Arabia, featuring dramatic sandstone mountains and natural arches.
 We will stop for local tea at a Bedouin tent and an optional camel ride before we continue on to our lodging for the evening in Aqaba or Petra.

 Day 4: Petra